What is MQTT? A Complete Guide for Beginners

 |---|---|---|

-| 0 | At Most Once | The fastest level, but with no guarantee of delivery. |
+| 0 | At Most Once | The fastest level, but with no guarantee of delivery.
+"Fire and forget." |

-| 1 | At Least Once | Guarantees the message will be delivered, but it might arrive more than once. |
+| 1 | At Least Once | Guarantees the message will be delivered, but it might arrive more than once.
+The most common choice. |

-| 2 | Exactly Once | The most reliable (and slowest) level, guaranteeing the message is delivered exactly once. |
+| 2 | Exactly Once | The most reliable (and slowest) level, guaranteeing the message is delivered exactly once.
+Essential for billing or critical commands. |

 - For a detailed explanation of how each level works and when to use them, check out MQTT QoS Explained (0, 1, & 2).